 No matter which option you pick, you’ll have to pay an entry fee of 240,000Rp (weekday) or 340,000Rp (weekend) to the national park, although some backpackers have reported finding a path into the national park that is unguarded!

 If you’re into climbing volcanoes, you might want to hike up Mount Rinjani on the island of Lombok!

 Surf Camp – 1,500,000 – 10,300,000 ($100-$700USD) per week – Bali

 There is no better country in Southeast Asia than Indonesia when it comes to surfing.
-With beginner breaks to hardcore waves, Indonesia has it all.
-In Bali, your average surf camps start at around $450 USD per week, including board rental but during low season, you can often find deals making them much cheaper.
+And, with beginner breaks to hardcore waves, Bali is a haven for surfers.
+Your average surf camps start at around $450 USD per week, including board rental but during low season, you can often find deals making them much cheaper.
 On the high end of this estimate, expect private en suite rooms, transfers from your hotel to the beach, high-quality meals provided and topnotch instructors to help you make the most of your experience.

 Cheaper deals on surf camps will see you sleeping in shared dorms, making your own way to the beach and finding your own food.
 Most of the time, board rental is included in the pricing but double-check before booking!

 A surf camp in Bali may seem expensive, especially if you are a confident surfer who needs no instruction but it is often money well spent.
 In all but the cheapest surf camps, you will essentially be all-inclusive, meaning you don’t need to worry about spending money on anything for the duration of your stay!